 Citation is “a word or piece of writing taken from a written work” [Cambridge Dictionary].
 If you are obtaining information from another source, you must reference them using Citations and a Bibliography.
 In other words, you need to include detailed information about the source in the text as well as under the bibliography section.

 There are several well-accepted citation styles.
 The default Microsoft Word installation includes several styles, and you can select the appropriate one for your document.
 In this post, I will show you how you can add citations and a bibliography in Microsoft Word.

 To insert a bibliography or reference your citations, you should have an already created list of sources.

 How to add and manage sources (Add, Edit, Delete, & Copy)

 It is a best practice to collect your source from the beginning of writing your report.
-Then you do not need to go back to find your sources when you need to create citations and bibliography.
+Then you do not need to go back to find your sources when you need to create citations and a bibliography.

 You can manage all your sources from the Source Manager dialog box.
 To access the Source Manager dialog box;